-The European Commission wishes to make material available which will be helpful both to legal practitioners for their own use and to trainers of legal practitioners as a resource for their work.
-This subsection of the European e-Justice Portal is dedicated to the field of criminal law, including judicial cooperation in criminal matters.
-Information about current and future European legislation in criminal matters can be found on the Justice pages of the Commission's website.
+The European Commission wishes to make training material available which will be helpful both to legal practitioners for their own use and to the trainers of legal practitioners as a resource for their work in the field of criminal law.

 European criminal justice training guidelines, (European Judicial Training Network – EJTN)

 The European Judicial Training Network (EJTN) has developed guidelines for training in the field of criminal justice, which are aimed at trainers.
 These are regularly updated and assess the main areas relevant for judicial training in this field.
 They list the potential topics and the relevant documents and case-law relating to each, and also give recommendations as to appropriate trainer and trainee profiles in each area, and suggest suitable training methods.
 The guidelines are available in English.